 Where to Buy Other Vintage Clothing?

 As time moves towards the future, original retro clothing also become scarcer than ever, making it more difficult for you to buy these clothes.
 But there’s a big chance that you can still find these clothes in some charity-run clothing shops that sell secondhand clothing.
 You may also find them in car boot sales, garage sales, and even in consignment shops.
-Additionally, some flea markets, estate sales, auctions, and antique markets occasionally sell retro clothing.
+Additionally, some flea markets, estate sales, online auctions, and antique markets occasionally sell retro clothing.
 Furthermore, in Chelsea, London, for example, people there usually organize an annual event that showcases various retro clothing.
 Sometimes, you can also buy from organized vintage clothing fashion shops.
 So, if you are lucky, maybe you’ll have two or more retro clothes from these venues.

 Why is Vintage Clothing Still Popular?